thisfred/all_thumbs/README.md

 way to check that I'm not doing things just because I've been doing them for a long time.

-It's not that I don't have opinions at architecture/design level, but they tend to be even more dependent on context, so it's not as easy to formulate them as something pithy and easy to remember.

 I will attempt to link to sources where I remember them, because it's unlikely that any of these are of my own invention.
 (Please feel free to open an issue if you know of a source I should add.)